danoindypl/guide-test1/README.md

 # guide-test1
-Just a test to follow the creating a new repository 'Hellow World' from GitHub Guides.
+Just a test to follow the guide to creating a new repository, such as a 'Hello World' from GitHub Guides.